rackerlabs/docs-style-guide/style-guide/blog-guidelines.rst

    - A conclusion (and a call to action, if appropriate) with links and contact information

-Be consistent in style with other blogs on the Rackspace Developer Blog site.
+- Consistency: Be consistent in style with other blogs on the Rackspace Developer Blog site.

-Bullet points are useful for listing features.
+- Bullet points: Bullet points are useful for listing features.

+- Images:

+  - Any image included in the blog post should contribute to the content of that specific blog.
+  - Any image pulled from another source should provide a reference to the source directly underneath the image.
+  - Add social media icons with their links for twitter, Facebook, and LinkedIn at the bottom of the blog post.

+- Reference section: If your content uses a lot of content from another source, provide a Reference section at the bottom of the blog post with a link to the reference.

-Think “be helpful” rather than trying to sell a product or service.
-WHAT does the product do?
-HOW does it help the customer?
+Think “be helpful” rather than trying to sell a product or service. *What* does the product do? *How* does it help the customer?

 -  Write a good lede: When crafting your lede, consider how the information in your post helps customers.
 An announcement of a new product is not a